 Off-Campus Green Cup Challenge

 Take the challenge to be more green off-campus!
-Green Cup isn't just for on-campus students this year.
+Green Cup wasn't just for on-campus students this year.
 Save energy, water, reduce your waste, travel sustainably, eat locally, and learn about sustainability by taking part of the off-campus Green Cup challenge.
 We will keep you posted with tips on how to live more sustainably and about cool events both on- and off-campus!
 Earn points by posting pictures on the NU Green Cup Facebook, emailing email@example.com on how you are livin' green, and by attending Green events!

-Prizes include reusable water bottles, CFLs, energy monitors, smart strips, sporks, and Whole Foods giftcards.
+Prizes included reusable water bottles, CFLs, energy monitors, smart strips, sporks, and Whole Foods giftcards.